Myton in Duchesne County, Utah — The American Mountains (Southwest)

 Location.
 40° 11.665′ N, 110° 3.712′ W. Marker is in Myton, Utah, in Duchesne County.
 Marker is on East Main Street 0.1 miles west of South 100 East, on the right when traveling east.
-Touch for map.
-The marker is located adjacent to the Myton Post Office, next to the flagpole, in a tiny courtyard on the west side of the building.
+The marker is located adjacent to the Myton Post Office, next to the flagpole, Touch for map.
 Marker is in this post office area: Myton UT 84052, United States of America.
+Touch for directions.

 More about this marker.
 The marker is embedded into the front of a waist-high stone pedestal.

 Also see . . .